 Commercial Disputes

-Chemical Industry Arbitrations (ICC, ICDR) – Represented multinational chemical company in series of commercial arbitrations regarding contract disputes at chemical production sites.
+Chemical Industry Arbitrations (ICC, ICDR) – Represented multinational chemical company in series of commercial arbitrations regarding nine-figure contract disputes at chemical production sites.

 Pesticide Industry Insurance Arbitration (Ad Hoc) – Defended captive insurance providers in ad hoc arbitration in connection with pesticide liability claims following separation agreement.